web-infra-dev/midscene/apps/site/docs/en/docs/getting-started/quick-start.md

 # Quick Start

-In this example, we use OpenAI GPT-4o to search headphones on ebay, and then get the result items and prices in JSON format.
+In this example, we use OpenAI GPT-4o to search headphones on eBay, and then get the result items and prices in JSON format.

 Remember to prepare an API key that is eligible for accessing OpenAI's GPT-4o before running.